glue-viz/glue/doc/faq.rst

    formats like ``.jpeg`` and ``.tiff``
  * `h5py <http://www.h5py.org/>`_ to read HDF5 files

-If Glue's predefined data loaders don't fit your needs, ou can also :ref:`write your own <custom_data_factory>` loader, and plug it into Glue.
+If Glue's predefined data loaders don't fit your needs, you can also :ref:`write your own <custom_data_factory>` loader, and plug it into Glue.

 How do I overplot catalogs on images in Glue?